Hyperthyroidism in Cats

 The outcome following treatment of hyperthyroidism is usually positive, and most cats have a good chance of returning to an excellent state of health for many years.
 It is one of the few diseases in older cats that we can easily treat, and even cure (with radioiodine in particular), though there are pros and cons of all available treatment options.

-No preventive measures are known, but middle-aged and geriatric cats should have a complete physical examination by a veterinarian every 6–12 months.
+No preventive measures are known, but we recommend that middle-aged and geriatric cats have a complete physical examination by a veterinarian every 6 months.